ggerganov/llama.cpp/README.md

 ## Usage

-Here are the steps for the LLaMA-7B model.
+Here are the end-to-end binary build and model conversion steps for the LLaMA-7B model.

 ### Get the Code